giantswarm/kube-app-testing/README.md

 ## How it works

+There are 2 main modes:

+### Just cluster mode

+In the `-j` mode, a generic purpose cluster with `app-operator`, `chart-operator` and `chart-museum` is create.
+No chat checking, validation or testing is done.
+Such cluster might be useful for custom testing applications during development.

+### Chart test mode

+In hte mode selected with `-c` switch, cluster is created as above, but also full chart validation and testing is performed.

 A single test cycle works as below:

 1. If there's an old test cluster, it is deleted.